caionormando/berka-financial-data-set/README.md

 # berka-financial-data-set
-PKDD'99 Discovery Challenge financial dataset analysis
+PKDD'99 Discovery Challenge financial dataset analysis - A prediction model for loan amounts

 ## Introduction
 This project has a prediction linear model in order to find the loan amount provided by the bank to a client considering several parameters: